EPCCed/git-github-travis-lab/README.md

 In the directory `msc/tests`, create a file called `test_USERNAME.py`.

-Add the following imports, to import the functions in `msc/rot13.py` and also `nose.tools` test functions:
+Add the following imports, to import the functions in `msc/rot13.py`:

 ```
-from nose.tools import assert_equal

 from msc.rot13 import rot13
 from msc.rot13 import rot13_char
 ```